 - Appearance: Look for firm, fresh fish that’s a shade of pink-orange in color, though exact color will vary depending on the variety.

 - Whole vs individual fillets: For this easy pan seared salmon, individual fillets work better, as they’ll cook evenly and flip easier.
 If you buy a large fillet, that’s fine; simply cut it into 5-6 ounce strips.

 - Fresh vs frozen: Most fish will be frozen immediately and then some stores will thaw at the store when they put it out.
 It’s really your preference, but you’ll want to thaw frozen fish before frying.

 How To Pan Sear Salmon

-This section shows how to make pan seared salmon with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make pan seared salmon with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 How to season salmon for frying:

 - Mix up herb butter.
 In a small bowl, mash together butter, lemon juice, garlic, dill, and parsley.
 Set aside.
 (Herb butter is not strictly required, but I promise you, it makes the best pan seared salmon!
 We’ll use it later.)